brettandrews3/drum-machine/README.md

 # drum-machine
-Drum Machine based of off wes bos
+Drum Machine based off of wes bos 30 days of code drum machine.
+Added Mouse clicks to make sounds and utilized flex box for a grid layout.